wombleton/gitlaw-nz/acts/G/Gambling Act 2003.md

 *   (1) If a person is alleged to have committed an infringement offence, the person may either---

-    *   (a) be prosecuted summarily for the alleged offence; or
+    *   (a) be proceeded against by filing a charging document under [section 14][562] of the Criminal Procedure Act 2011; or

     *   (b) be served with an infringement notice as provided in [section 357][435].

-    (2) Despite anything in [section 21][559] of the Summary Proceedings Act 1957, leave of a District Court Judge or Registrar to lay an information is not necessary where an infringement offence is proceeded with summarily.
+    (2) Despite [section 21][563] of the Summary Proceedings Act 1957, leave of a District Court Judge or Registrar to file a charging document is not necessary if proceedings for an infringement offence are commenced by filing a charging document under the [Criminal Procedure Act 2011][564].

+    Section 356: replaced, on 1 July 2013, by [section 413][492] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 357 Issue of infringement notice